 Joe Pfister studied Creative Writing at the University of Wisconsin-Madison & received his MFA from Sarah Lawrence College.
 His fiction has appeared in PANK, Juked, decomP, A Clean, Well-Lighted Place, Extract(s), and others.
 His short story, “The Wake,” was long-listed by The Wigleaf Top 50 (Very) Short Fictions 2013.
 He lives in Brooklyn with his fiancée and is currently at work on his first novel.
 You can read more about him here.

 ASSOCIATE FICTION EDITOR:

-Kimberly Garza’s prose has been published or is forthcoming in Creative Nonfiction, TriQuarterly, Bennington Review, Puerto del Sol, Cutbank, Huizache, and elsewhere.
-Originally from Uvalde, Texas, she is a Ph.D candidate in fiction at the University of North Texas.
-She serves as reviews editor for American Literary Review.
+Kimberly Garza’s prose has been published or is forthcoming in Copper Nickel, DIAGRAM, Creative Nonfiction, TriQuarterly, Bennington Review, and elsewhere.
+Originally from Uvalde, Texas, she has served as a reader and editor at American Literary Review.
+She is an assistant professor of creative writing at the University of Texas-San Antonio.

 ASSISTANT FICTION EDITOR:

 Jahzerah Brooks is a writer, mother and MFA candidate at Antioch University Los Angeles.
 She currently serves as Lead Fiction Editor for Lunch Ticket.
 Jahzerah lives in the Midwest with her son and two rescue dogs.